 The Need for Pro Bono Assistance

-In 2007, there were 1,408,337 violent crimes reported nationwide.
-More than 9,000,000 property crimes were reported.
+In 2014, U.S. residents age 12 or older reported experiencing an estimated 5.4 million violent crimes and 15.3 million property crimes.
 The vast majority of these crime victims did not have access to individual legal representation to enforce their rights in the criminal justice system.
 You can help by providing pro bono assistance to a crime victim.
 There are many ways to assist a crime victim, including providing legal assistance:

 - to ensure that a domestic violence victim’s confidential counseling records are not released to the defendant;